anuragShingare30/Upgradable_Contracts/README.md

 4. **Initializing Implementation contract**
-   - Do not leave an `implementation contract uninitialized!!!!!!`
+   - Do not leave an` implementation contract uninitialized`
    -  An uninitialized implementation contract can be taken over by an attacker
    -  `_disableInitializers() function in the constructor` to automatically lock it when it is deployed:

     ```solidity
     contract UpgradeableContract is Initializable {